 Finally, after realizing that my present family life and social life were wonderful and enjoyable, but my random memories, dreams, and unwanted thoughts were not, I decided to reach out to a professional counselor.
 I didn’t want to be held back in life by obsessive thought patterns.
 I was robbed of my 20s, my freedom, my sanity, and was violated repeatedly by an abuser, who preyed on me.
 Then, I was retraumatized by those in the church, who should’ve been there to show the love of Jesus to me when I so desperately needed help.
 I did not want to give another decade of my life away.
 Instead, I wanted to be fully present in the beautiful new life of freedom that God gave me to enjoy.

-I chose a respected counselor of the same sex, who came highly recommended.
+I chose a respected counselor of the same gender, who came highly recommended.
 When I filled out the paperwork, I made it a point to clearly state that I had been a victim of clergy sexual misconduct.
 I did not want my counselor to retraumatize me by putting the blame on me.
 I wanted to make sure she knew that I had been victimized, and I was a survivor coming for help.

 After several months of working through my pain with my counselor, who I found to be a good listener, compassionate, and educated, I began to feel the freedom I so longed for.
 The work was difficult at times and involved a lot of quiet time with myself, including prayer and meditation, since I chose to go with a Christian counselor.
 I also had to read a book that she recommended and do homework that helped me sort through my confusing past.
 I'm still learning, discovering, growing, and healing.